 After the completion of the mandala design, to make it look more intricate she gave an outline to all the patterns and filled it with bright vibrant colours like pink, blue and purple.
 To enhance the design more she filled the borders with a golden pen.
 The final output was appealing to the eyes and meditative to the mind.

-Rajasthan was successful in the curation of the Diwali special Mandala workshop and bringing together artists from pan India and different age groups on a common virtual platform.
+Rooftop was successful in the curation of the Diwali special Mandala workshop and bringing together artists from pan India and different age groups on a common virtual platform.

 On this note here’s us signing off until next time!